mgrand/crypto-shuffle/README.md

 shuffle of the ones and zeros in a plaintext.
 The actual order of the shuffle is based on the encryption key.

-Here is a high-level description of the encryption algorithm:
+Here is a high-level description of the encryption algorithm based on the bouncycastle library:

 1. Inputs to the algorithm are a plaintext message that is a sequence of bytes and a key that is an arbitrary sequence of bytes.

 2. Compute a SHA512 hash of the key.

 3. The purpose of this step is to add random extraneous bits to ensure that a brute force attempt to decrypt the encrypted text will result in multiple candidates for the plaintext that will be wrong but